MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - You can also view the customer profile entity in the **Entities** page.
 - As shown in red, you can also download the customer profile dataset.

 At this point, you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps Four and Five).
-However, it's recommended to go through at least a portion of Step Four in order to validate the quality of your match which can help you decide whether to continue to merge or reconfigure your match definitions.
+However, we recommend you review some of the match preview results to validate records were matched according to your expectations.

 ## Step Four (optional): Review and validate your matches